Comparison · NinjaTrader 8

 - What is the difference between a daily loss limit and Meridian Guard?

-- A daily loss limit is a financial threshold — it reacts after a specific dollar drawdown.
-Meridian Guard is a behavioral leading indicator — it fires when the behavioral pattern that produces the loss is in motion, before the financial threshold is reached.
-They live in different layers of the trading stack.
+- A daily loss limit is a single financial threshold — it reacts after a specific dollar drawdown.
+Meridian is the complete risk manager: it includes that daily loss limit along with the other traditional controls — single-trade loss cap, drawdown and P&L caps, loss-streak cutoff — and adds a layer none of them have, a behavioral leading indicator that fires when the pattern producing the loss is in motion, before the financial threshold is reached.
+So it is not a different category from a daily loss limit; it is a superset of it.

 - Can Guard act as a daily loss limit?

 - Yes.
-Guard's Session P&L Below trigger ends the session at any P&L level you configure, with a forced broker disconnect at Level 5.
-Most Meridian users set this trigger above any broker-level limit so the session ends on behavioral terms, not on a forced breach.
+Guard ends the session at any P&L level you configure: it cancels new orders with a Trading Pause, or on NinjaTrader 8 disconnects the broker connection (closing open positions stays optional and off by default).
+You can set this trigger above any broker-level limit so the session ends on behavioral terms, not on a forced breach.

 - How does Guard see things a P&L threshold cannot?

-- A daily loss limit watches one number: cumulative P&L. Guard watches seven behavioral signals in real time — entry pace, sizing relative to your rule, stop modifications, re-entry timing, rule violations, and the composite PSI score.
+- A daily loss limit watches one number: cumulative P&L. Guard watches seven behavioral signals in real time — Revenge Entry, Stop Manipulation, Size Spike, Hold Bias, Position Overstay, Rule Violations, and Overtrading Pace — and composites them into the PSI score.
 Each one fires before any financial threshold needs to.

 - Will Guard fire on a session where my strategy is performing well?